 Assessors can only evaluate what is on the page.
 Your challenge is to make sure what is in your mind gets onto the page clearly and precisely to assist assessors in their decision-making process.

 Whiringa Tono - Application Process

-Kopere Hou - Fresh Shorts is a two-stage application process.
+Kōpere Hou - Fresh Shorts is a two-stage application process.
+This document will present the pointers for Whiringa Tuatahi - Stage One.

 Whiringa Tuatahi - Stage One: